AkshayD110/DailyRemindersFromBooks/README.md

 Iteration 3 : Can I tag the highlights and group them together, so that it is easier to get back to them?

+Iteration 4 : Automate the process of getting highlights from Kindle to the git repo.

 Open for more idea:
 mail: akshaydeshpande1@acm.org